-DURING – What happens at the hearing?
+DURING – What happens at a hearing?

-During the hearing
+During a hearing

 In most hearings, there will be 3 members (decision-makers) at the Mental Health Review Tribunal (Tribunal) hearing.
 This includes: